Fashion of Catherine, Princess of Wales: Royal life

-In June 2016, Catherine took part in a magazine shoot for Vogue's centenary issue, appearing on the magazine's cover.
+In June 2016, Catherine took part in a magazine shoot for British Vogue's centenary issue and appeared on its cover.
 The shoot took place on the Sandringham Estate; Catherine was involved in selecting her wardrobe of "off-duty jeans and shirts" reflecting her love of the countryside.
-The spread was dubbed as the "most personal and natural royal portraits ever undertaken by Vogue".
+The spread was described by Vogue as among its most personal and natural royal portraits.
 The photoshoot was done in collaboration with her patronage, the National Portrait Gallery, where two pictures from the shoot were displayed.
-Catherine, who attended the 71st British Academy Film Awards, did not participate in the Time's Up movement calling for women to wear black on the red carpet.
-Royal protocol forbids members of the royal family from taking part in political movements, but she wore a black sash and carried a black handbag as a variation to the informal black dress code.
+At the 71st British Academy Film Awards, Catherine wore a dark green gown with a black sash and handbag.
+Some commentators suggested that the black sash may have referenced the black dress code observed for the Time's Up campaign, while keeping within royal protocol that discourages involvement in political campaigns.